 Exploring with users in real-life environments, three new technologies: Super Wifi, Sensor integration into wifi networks and fiber deployment as commons (both new techniques such as aerial as well as fiber bandwidth management).
 The experience of the project will be capitalized giving birth to two pan-European organizations: Code for Europe and BuB for Europe that will carry further on its endeavour.

-The project will run for three years and is partly financed from the Competitiveness and Innovation Framework Programme of the Europese Union.
+The project was partly financed from the Competitiveness and Innovation Framework Programme of the Europese Union.

-This project is made possible by a subsidy from the Creative Industries Fund NL.
+This project was also made possible by a subsidy from the Creative Industries Fund NL.